- Fellowship - Massachusetts General Hospital (2014-2016), Epilepsy/clinical Neurophysiology

 Neurologist and epilepsy specialist

-Rodrigo Zepeda, M.D., is an Assistant Professor of Neurology at UT Southwestern Medical Center.
+Rodrigo Zepeda, M.D., is an Associate Professor of Neurology at UT Southwestern Medical Center.
 As an epilepsy specialist, he works with the epilepsy team at UT Southwestern to diagnose and treat patients who suffer from seizures.

 Dr. Zepeda knew early on he wanted to focus on seizure medicine, growing up with a family member affected by the condition.
 Originally from Mexico, he also developed a passion for global health and providing care to underserved populations within his home country and around the world.